 Hemp has transformed my life and I want to share it with you.
 You can order your own ANACT towel here on Kickstarter.
 We will be offering early bird pricing from September 3rd - 5th and we will run the campaign until September 30th.

 Not ready to switch up your towel yet?
-Follow us @anactglobal to learn more about how we are taking simple acts to create impact.
+Follow us @anactglobal to learn more about how we are taking simple acts to create an impact.

 Written by: Brianna Kilcullen, founder of ANACT.